davidus-sk/CBW/README.md

 ]
 ```

-`sensor` Name of the CBW's variable you ant to monitor.
+* `sensor` Name of the CBW's variable you ant to monitor.
 You can add one or more into the object.
-`host` IP or domain name of the CBW device.
+* `host` IP or domain name of the CBW device.
 You can add variables from multie CBW devices.
-`type` This is not used right now, but it should name the physical attribute being monitored [temperature, humidity, voltage, etc.].
+* `type` This is not used right now, but it should name the physical attribute being monitored [temperature, humidity, voltage, etc.].
-`name` Name the sensor.
+* `name` Name the sensor.
 This is free text, you can put in whatever you want.
-`units` Self explanatory - F, C, %RH, ...
+* `units` Self explanatory - F, C, %RH, ...
-`thresholdLow` An alert will be generated when current value dips below this value.
-To disable put in false.
+* `thresholdLow` An alert will be generated when current value dips below this value.
+To disable put in `false`.
-`thresholdHigh` An alert will be generated when current value rises above this value.
-To disable put in false.
+* `thresholdHigh` An alert will be generated when current value rises above this value.
+To disable put in `false`.
-`notify` An array of email addresses that should be notified.
-To disable leave array blank.
+* `notify` An array of email addresses that should be notified.
+To disable leave the array blank `[]`.

 ```json
 {